josediago-dev/typescript-tutorial/README.md

 ```
 ***

+# Basic Types
-**02-type-basics** - Lesson on the basic variable types of typescript.
+Lesson on the basic variable types of typescript.
 In typescript, when we set a variable into a type of something, for example a string, we cannot change the type of it or assign a new value type to it unlike in javascript.
 ```typescript
 let player = 'steph';